UK-Export-Finance/dtfs2/azure-functions/number-generator-function/README.md

 Next, it checks if there is any input provided to the orchestrator function using `context.df.getInput()`.
 If no input is provided, it throws an error indicating the void input.
 The code extracts the `entityType` property from the input.

-It checks if the entityType matches specific values defined in the C`ONSTANTS.NUMBER_GENERATOR.ENTITY_TYPE` object.
+It checks if the entityType matches specific values defined in the `CONSTANTS.NUMBER_GENERATOR.ENTITY_TYPE` object.
 If the entityType does not match any of the expected values, it throws an error indicating the void entityType argument specified.

 Inside a `try-catch` block, the code calls an activity function named 'activity-get-number-from-generator' using context.df.callActivityWithRetry.
 It passes the retryOptions object and an object containing the `entityType` as input to the activity function.
 If the activity function is executed successfully, the result is returned.